wavewave/lbfgs-hs/README.md

-**Warning:** This module is currently unusable!
-I just prefer using version management while developing.
-Once a usable version is ready, I will submit it to Hackage.
+**Warning:** This module is still under heavy development!
+The interface will change a lot, and not all parameters can be set (yet).

 ## Introduction